-However, one day I had my Switch out on the counter and had been collecting various foodstuffs in-game to craft food and potions for my Zelda adventures later on.
+However, one day I had my Switch out on the counter, and had been collecting various food stuffs in-game to craft food and potions for my Zelda adventures later on.
 Different combinations of the varied ingredients available in-game grant the player various status-augments (such as stealth) as well as replenishing hearts and stamina.
 The player has to go through the motions of selecting up to five ingredients from inventory and combining them in a pot (the fire which they may have to find a way to light themselves).
-It’s not overly complicated nor tedious, and the mechanic has real in-game benefits for the player.
-Tanooki was naturally curious about what was on the Switch so I switched it on to show him.
+It’s not overly-complicated nor tedious, and the mechanic has real in-game benefits for the player.
+My son was naturally curious to what was on the Switch so I switched it on to show him.

 Making Apple Pies

 To make something like an apple pie in-game, you need the following ingredients:

 - Tabantha Wheat